melloddy/SparseChem/README.md

 FOLD_VALIDATION=1
 ```

 after hyperparameter tuning, the federated model was trained in phase 2 also including the `FOLD_VALIDATION=1` only leaving out `FOLD_TEST=0`.
 So for local retraining using local trunk the suggestion is to split up this `FOLD_TEST=0 `in `FOLD_LOCAL_VAL=0.1` and `FOLD_LOCAL_TEST=0.2`.
 However the way how to do it is not defined yet and still under discussion.
-So for the first 'sanity tests' the only fold available to evaluate the trained model is `FOLD=0`.
+So for the first 'sanity tests' the only fold available to evaluate the trained model (including HP tuning which is a problem for overfitting) is `FOLD=0`.